mathamphetamine/Renaissance_Stock_Ranking/README.md

    - Extract historical monthly closing prices for all NIFTY 500 stocks
    - Save data to structured CSV files
    - See [Data Extraction Guide](docs/data_extraction_guide.md) for detailed instructions
+   - Or use the automated Bloomberg extractor: `python scripts/extract_bloomberg.py`

 2. **Data Processing (Can be Done Anywhere)**:
    - Place the extracted data files in the `data/` directory: